-Classroom management makes teaching easier!
-Just take these five steps to get started.
+Looking for ideas for classroom management?
+Take five steps to get started.
 First, figure out what you want (and how you’ll get it).
-Second, set clear expectations.
+Second, set clear rules.
 Third, establish authority.
-Next, plan routines.
-Last but not least, build a community of learners.
+Fourth, plan routines.
+Finally, try using signals.

 Ms. Sneed Learns About Classroom Management

-As a new teacher, Ms. Sneed relied on her mentor, Mrs. Brown, to help her with classroom management.
-Before school even started, Mrs. Brown coached Ms. Sneed.
+As a new teacher, Ms. Sneed relied on her mentor, to help her with ideas for classroom management.
+Before school even started, Mrs. Brown coached her.
 “Some teachers will tell you it takes three years to get it down.
-Others will say five or seven,” said Mrs. Brown.
+Others will say five or seven,” her mentor said.
 “I disagree on two counts.
 One: I’ve been teaching for decades and still have lots to learn about classroom management.
 Two: Just because you’re new, you don’t need to be miserable.
 With a few strategies, even first-year teachers can manage classrooms just fine.”
 Mrs. Brown pulled out a list with five points written on it and set it in the middle of the table.

 1. Determine What You Want and How You’ll Get It